bjornburkle/rabbit_normalization/README.md

 This script takes the saturated activity measurements obtained using `get_sat_act.py` and find a normalization of the 8-inch beam port energy spectrum which fits your measurements.
 It does this by applying two different normalizations.
 Foils which are senstive to thermal neutrons will put a normalization on the Thermal and Intermediate spectrum.
 Foils which are sensetive only to fission neutrons will apply a normalization to the intermediate spectrum.

-If you ran the previous script on the test file, you will have the output file `act_meas_test.txt`.
+If you ran the previous script on the test file, you will have the output file `activities/act_meas_test.txt`.
 This file is already in the format required for the `normalization.py` script, but requires some editing.
-If you look at `act_meas_test.txt`, you will see that the formatting of the information is:<br/>
+If you look at `activities/act_meas_test.txt`, you will see that the formatting of the information is:<br/>
 foil,&nbsp; &nbsp; &nbsp; sat\_act,&nbsp; &nbsp; &nbsp; \<cd or null\>,&nbsp; &nbsp; &nbsp; \<thermal or fission\>

 Where the values are delimated using a comma followed by a tab (this is required for the pythong parser).
 The values listed represent the following things:<br/>